ADVISORY TENNIS-AUSTRALIA/DJOKOVIC

 View of Melbourne's Park Hotel where Novak Djokovic is staying

-MELBOURNE, AUSTRALIA - Exterior view of the Park Hotel, a quarantine facility in Melbourne, where world number one tennis player Novak Djokovic is holed up.
-Djokovic's lawyers have secured an agreement for him to remain in the country for a court hearing on Monday (January 10) in his case to overturn the federal government ban on his entry.
+MELBOURNE, AUSTRALIA - Exterior view of the Park Hotel, a quarantine facility in Melbourne, where world number one tennis player Novak Djokovic is being kept, while his lawyers battle to secure his release to play in the Australian Open and be exempt from strict COVID-19 vaccination requirements at a federal court hearing.

 Restrictions: